Partner – Microsoft – NPI EA (cat = Baeldung)

 logger.debug("Printing variable value: " + variable);

-As we can see, Log4j will concatenate Strings whether debug level is enabled or not.
+As we can see, Log4j will concatenate Strings whether the debug level is enabled or not.
 In high-load applications, this may cause performance issues.
 On the other hand, SLF4J will concatenate Strings only when the debug level is enabled.

-To do the same with Log4J, we need to add an extra if block, which will check if debug level is enabled:
+To do the same with Log4J, we need to add an extra if block, which will check if the debug level is enabled:

 String variable = "Hello John";